DonitaCipcon/DoniActivity1/README.md

-"This is my jenkins activity"
+"This is my Jenkins Activity"